-The Fund invests in equity securities issued by companies that are traded in, have their primary operations in, are domiciled in or derive a majority of their revenue from emerging market countries as defined by the MSCI Emerging Markets Index in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.
+The Fund invests in a globally diversified portfolio of government bonds and currencies in emerging markets in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.

 The financial statements were authorised for issue by the directors on the date the Directors' declaration was signed.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.